yuvaraj-mani/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_3_Lab.md

 1. Within the Microsoft Edge window, on the **Appliance Configuration Manager** page, in the **Provide Hyper-V host/cluster details** section, select **Start discovery**.

-   >**Note**: In general, it might take about 1.5 minutes per host for metadata of discovered servers to appear in the Azure portal.
+   >**Note**: In general, it might take about 15 minutes per host for metadata of discovered servers to appear in the Azure portal.

 #### Task 2: Configure, run, and view an assessment

 1. Within the Remote Desktop session to **az30308a-hv-vm**, in the Internet Explorer window displaying the Azure portal, navigate back to the **Azure Migrate | Servers** blade, select **Refresh**, and, in the **Azure Migrate: Server Assessment** tile, select **Assess**.

-   >**Note**: You might refresh the page again.
+   >**Note**: You might need to refresh the page again.

 1. On the **Assessment properties** blade, specify the following settings (leave others with their default values) and select **Save**: